ivpn/ivpn.net/src/content/pages/knowledgebase/routers/dd-wrt-how-do-i-exclude-hosts-or-bypass-vpn-tunnel.md

     exit 0
     ```

 3. Reboot.
-Now the devices with the IP's on your list will be routed outside the OpenVPN tunnel.
+Now the devices with the IPs on your list will be routed outside the OpenVPN tunnel.